Home > Facade > The Ground Rules of Post-Pandemic Façade & Fenestration Designs Occupant Wellness Ensured by a Modular & Agile Approach

 Architecture, especially large public spaces will see a paradigm shift or correction to the design approach we have taken for the last 3 to 4 decades, agrees Ajay Gupta, Executive Director, KGD – A Katerra Design Partner.

 The building design will become a reflection of nature, and the environment outside rather than creating an artificial human comfort level environment inside which is alien to the actual surrounding of that space.
 The buildings will breathe in and out and manage human comfort with a passive approach.
 The façade and fenestration will also start to show a reflection of this, it will change from being a barrier to be a filtered skin where light, heat and air can flow across with a purpose and complement the environment inside.

 According to Titir Dey, Design Director, Space Matrix, from an indoor environment perspective, the wellness of a building’s occupants depends upon factors like indoor air quality, space, thermal and physical comfort.

 There is thus a need for a sustainable design approach that focuses on the integration of natural light as much as possible.
 While designing the façade, materiality and style play a crucial role in determining how much natural light will enter the area.
 Glare control and balancing thermal factors through mechanical systems are essential to ensure a comfortable indoor environment.

 Devasia too agrees with Gupta and Dey, adding that the way façades impact internal temperature is one of the major criteria while evaluating the façades.
-Looking at the quality of air outside, façades which can improve the air quality will be a promising one.
+Looking at the quality of air outside, façades that can improve the air quality will be a promising one.